Film Preservation at CVM

 Many films will not survive for future generations without preservation work.

-You can help support the preservation of Visual Music films by making a donation.
+You can help support the preservation of Visual Music films.
 CVM is a 501(c)3 non-profit; your donation is tax deductible.
 Every amount helps.

-Are you interested in learning about film preservation?
-Here's some basic information, links to external sites:
+Are you interested in learning about film preservation for your own films?
+Here's some basic information, link to external site:

 Film Forever: The Home Film Preservation Guide - a guide for home movie collections